websemantics/lolviz.js/README.md

 * `Set`        : Unordered and unindexed collection (No duplicates)
 * `Dictionary` : Unordered, changeable and indexed collection (No duplicates)

 Mapping of types between Javascript and Python is tricky (huh, who knew!) and it's likely that there're better ways to do that.
-So, please feel free to send comments and suggestions.
+So, please feel free to send comments and suggestions for how to improve.

 ## Tensors